 Pedestrians – be aware that Coll has no pavements so pedestrians will be walking on the road, and on the windier days they may not hear your vehicle coming.

 Oncoming traffic – When you meet oncoming traffic you can pass them at a passing place.
 If the passing place is on your left, pull in to it.
-If it is on your right, stop on the road and let the other vehicle pull in.
-Be aware that if the vehicle is less manoeuvrable and/or towing, it may on occasion be more practical for you to pull in to the passing place whether it is on your right or your left.
+If it is on your right, stop on the road opposite the passing place and let the other vehicle pull in.
+Be aware that if the vehicle is less manoeuvrable and/or towing, it may on occasion be more practical for you to pull in to the passing place regardless of whether it is on your right or your left.